flatcar-archive/flatcar-docs/os/booting-with-libvirt.md

   </ul>
   <div class="tab-content coreos-docs-image-table">
     <div class="tab-pane" id="alpha-create">
       <p>The Alpha channel closely tracks master and is released frequently.
 The newest versions of system libraries and utilities will be available for testing.
-The current version is Flatcar Linux {{site.alpha-channel}}.</p>
+The current version is Flatcar Container Linux {{site.alpha-channel}}.</p>
       <p>We start by downloading the most recent disk image:</p>
       <pre>
 mkdir -p /var/lib/libvirt/images/flatcar-linux